brick/app/README.md

 The application can already do interesting things, but is still pretty dumb.
 Fortunately, there is a great way to extend it with extra functionality: *plugins*.

 The application ships with a few useful plugins.
 Let's have a look at one of them: the `RequestParamPlugin`.

-This plugin allows you to automatically map request parameters to your controller parameters, with annotations.
-To use it, you need to install an extra package with Composer: `doctrine/annotations`.
+This plugin allows you to automatically map request parameters to your controller parameters, with attributes.

-Once this is done, let's add the plugin to our application:
+Let's add this plugin to our application:

 ```php
 use Doctrine\Common\Annotations\AnnotationReader;